• Free shipping on all orders

 Add Uncomfortable Mulch

-Dogs have sensitive paws and pads.
-As such, they don’t like to walk on mulch, especially uncomfortable mulch like chunky pinecones or thorny plant clippings.
-Even large wood chips can put doggy invaders off visiting your property.
-If you are trying to protect fragile plants, consider adding these substrates to the ground and you should see results.
+Dogs have sensitive paws.
+As such, they may not like to walk on mulch, especially uncomfortable mulch like chunky pine cones or thorny plant clippings.
+Even large wood chips can prevent canines from visiting your property.
+If you are trying to protect fragile plants, consider adding these substrates to the ground, and you should see results.

 Fence Off the Area

-Fences offer a physical barrier method to prevent unwanted guests.
+Fences provide a physical barrier to prevent unwanted guests.
 They can be placed around the border of your property to effectively stop the neighbor’s dogs from getting in.
-You can also add fences in the middle of your garden around areas that you want to cut off.
-If you have a child’s sandpit, for example, the last thing you want is for your dog to use it as a giant litter tray.
-Fences don’t have to be large, obtrusive to the eye, and ugly.
+You can also add fences in the middle of your garden around areas you want to cut off.
+For example, if you have a child’s sandpit, the last thing you want is for your dog to use it as a giant toilet.

 Conclusion